Special rates require proof of eligibility at check-in.

 This repository of the largest and best collection of Hawaiian artifacts on Maui includes objects from the sacred island of Kahoolawe.
 Built in 1833 on the site of the compound of Kahekili (the last ruling chief of Maui), it was occupied by the family of missionary teachers Edward and Caroline Bailey until 1888.
 Edward Bailey was something of a Renaissance man: beyond being a missionary, he was also a surveyor, a naturalist, and an excellent artist.
 The museum displays a number of Bailey's landscape paintings, which provide a snapshot of the island during his time.
 There is missionary-period furniture, and the grounds include gardens with native Hawaiian plants and a fine example of a traditional canoe.
 The gift shop is one of the best sources on Maui for items that are actually made in Hawaii. www.mauimuseum.org.
 COST: $7.
 OPEN: Mon.--Sat.
 10--4.

 Chic Whalers Village has a whaling museum and more than 50 restaurants and shops.
 Upscale haunts include Louis Vuitton and Coach, and beautyphiles can get their fix at Sephora.
 Peruse some elegant koa home accessories and other local gifts at Martin and MacArthur.
-The complex also offers some interesting diversions: Hawaiian artisans display their crafts daily; hula dancers perform on an outdoor stage some nights from 7 to 8 pm; sunset jazz is featured every first Sunday of the month; and Polynesian rhythms resound on Saturday. www.whalersvillage.com..
+The complex also offers some interesting diversions: Hawaiian artisans display their crafts daily; hula dancers perform on an outdoor stage some nights from 7 to 8 pm; sunset jazz is featured every first Sunday of the month; and Polynesian rhythms resound on Saturday.
+If you find yourself there on the first Saturday of May, the Maui Onion Festival is a fun foodie event. www.whalersvillage.com..

 While lunch at chef Peter Merriman's Monkeypod is enough reason to venture to Wailea Gateway Center, you might also be enticed by the artisanal confections from Sweet Paradise Chocolate, fine cheese and charcuterie from Guava, Gouda and Caviar, and a vast collection of vintage clothing from The Aloha Shirt Museum.